cortex-lab/Suite2P/registers2p/Readme.md

 ### 4. Detect overlap ###
 - In "ROIs panel" above image window 2 decide on proportion of pixel overlap you require (this is calculated from the ROIs in dataset 1, i.e. if an ROI from dataset 2 covers all pixels in the ROI from dataset 1 then this corresponds to 100% overlap)
 - Click "Detect overlap"
-- Manually curate overlap states of ROIs (see sections 1 & 2) in ROI display (right).
+- Manually curate overlap states of ROIs by clicking them (see sections 1 & 2) in ROI display (right).
 NB can use O to toggle cursor mirroring on the two displays (cursor position on ROI display will be shown on image display also)
 - Clicking "Reset" will reset all ROI overlap states to non-overlapping.
 ---